1991 Florida Gators football team: Sugar Bowl

-Postseason

-The Gators closed out their season with their first New Year's Day bowl appearance since 1974, a 28–39 defeat by the Notre Dame Fighting Irish in the Sugar Bowl, and were ranked seventh in the final Associated Press Poll.
+The Gators closed out their season with their first New Year's Day bowl appearance since 1974, a 39–28 defeat by the Notre Dame Fighting Irish in the Sugar Bowl, and were ranked seventh in the final Associated Press Poll.
 Florida won the team's first official SEC championship, 59 seasons after joining the conference as a charter member.
 Quarterback Shane Matthews repeated as SEC Player of the Year in 1991.